bartongroup/slivka/sphinx-docs/getting_started.rst

 The following part called *inputs* is, not coincidentally, similar to the form section.
 It specifies how each value from the form is translated to the command line argument.
-Each form field is connected to it's corresponding field in the input parameters list which in turn corresponds to command line parameters (see the example command above).
+Each form field is connected to it's corresponding field in the input parameters list which in turn corresponds to the command line parameters (see the example command above).

 Our *example.py* command takes an input file ``--input <input>`` as the first parameter.
 Therefore, we specify *input-file* parameter which will take the file from the *input-file* form field.
 Then, we define how the argument shall look like in the command, that is ``--input $(value)``.
-Slivka uses ``$(value)`` as a placeholder for the actual value that will be set later.
+Slivka uses ``$(value)`` (notice round brackets) as a placeholder for the actual value that will be set later.
 Next comes the type of the argument; in this case it's a *file*, but other possibilities are: *string* (default), *number*, *flag* and *array*.
 File type allows to specify additional *symlink* parameter which, if present, makes slivka create a symlink to the input file inside the